Hearing loss treatment options

-Treatment options should be discussed with your hearing healthcare provider and your physician.
-The proper treatment depends on a variety of factors including the type and degree of hearing loss you have, any underlying causes that may need addressing, as well as your lifestyle and budget.
+The best treatment for you depends on the type and degree of hearing loss you have, any underlying causes that may need addressing, as well as your lifestyle and budget.

 Treatment for conductive hearing loss

-This type of hearing loss is usually temporary and occurs when there is an issue with the outer or middle ear that prevents sound from being conducted to the inner ear.
-Such condition can include earwax buildup, fluid in the middle ear system (otitis media), a ruptured eardrum (perforated eardrum), or otosclerosis – fusion of the middle ear bones.
+Conductive hearing loss is usually temporary and occurs when sound is blocked from entering the inner ear.
+This can be due to earwax buildup, fluid in the middle ear system (such as during an ear infection), a ruptured eardrum (perforated eardrum), or otosclerosis, which is fusion of the middle ear bones.
 These types of conditions are often corrected with medical treatments, including earwax removal, antibiotics or surgical procedures.

-In more rare cases, conductive hearing loss can be caused by abnormalities of the outer or middle ear can include ear canal stenosis (narrow ear canal), exostosis (surfer’s ear), or otosclerosis - an abnormal growth of bone near the middle ear.
+In more rare cases, conductive hearing loss can be caused by abnormalities of the outer or middle ear, such as ear canal stenosis (narrow ear canal) or exostosis (surfer’s ear).
 These types of conditions are often more difficult to treat medically.
-In the event that medical treatment does not improve the hearing loss, other treatment options include hearing aids or a bone-anchored hearing device.
+In the event that medical treatment does not improve hearing loss, treatment options include hearing aids or a bone-anchored hearing device,

 Treating hearing loss with hearing aids

-When medical intervention cannot restore your hearing, hearing aids are a remarkable option for many individuals.
+Hearing aids are a remarkable option for many people.
 The purpose of hearing aids is to amplify the sounds that you are missing.
-They do not restore your hearing, but rather increase the volume of sounds in the ranges that you are not hearing, thereby allowing you to stay connected to others more easily.
-Hearing aids also include additional programming features for your different listening environments, which can allow you to listen in different scenarios, such as while in a car or at a restaurant.
+They do not restore your hearing, but rather increase the volume of sounds in the ranges that you are not hearing.
+Hearing aids include custom settings for your different listening environments, which allow you to listen in different scenarios, such as while in a car or at a restaurant.
 There are many types, colours and styles of hearing aids available for you to choose from.
-Your hearing health care professional can discuss with you what is most suited to your needs based on your degree of hearing loss and personal preference.
+Your hearing health care professional can discuss with you what is best suited to your needs based on your degree of hearing loss and personal preference.
 Many come with Bluetooth and other sophisticated wireless technology.

 Hearing aids provide significant benefits for those suffering from hearing loss, but in some cases, they alone cannot address specific listening situations.
 Assistive listening devices can be used to help you hear better while watching television, listening to the radio, talking on the phone or attending sermons or lectures.
-Talk to your hearing care professional about which assistive listening device option is most suited for your hearing loss and bridge the gap in communication.
+Your hearing care provider is an expert in this area and can provide guidance.

 If you think you or a loved one suffers from hearing loss, don't delay another day to seek support.
 A baseline hearing test, proper treatment options and small changes in habit can result in substantial benefit to your hearing health.
-Visit a hearing healthcare professional near you and take the first step toward a life of better hearing.
+Visit a hearing clinic near you and take the first step toward a life of better hearing.